-In compliance with the Medical Amnesty Policy and with “Andrews Law” , a person who was present at an event where, as a result of hazing, a person appears to be in need of immediate medical assistance, who is the first person to call 911 or the University Police Department for and obtains such medical assistance, provides their name and the address at which medical assistance is needed, renders medical aid, remains on the scene with the person until such medical assistance arrives, and cooperates with the responders will not be charged with a violation of this policy.
+D. Amnesty.
+In compliance with the Medical Amnesty Policy and with “Andrew’s Law,” a person who was present at an event where, as a result of hazing, a person appears to be in need of immediate medical assistance, who is the first person to call 911 or the University Police Department for and obtains such medical assistance, provides their name and the address at which medical assistance is needed, renders medical aid, remains on the scene with the person until such medical assistance arrives, and cooperates with the responders will not be charged with a violation of this regulation.

-University recognized student organizations including fraternities and sororities that engage in hazing may be penalized by revocation of permission for the organization to be registered, to meet on campus and to use campus facilities, operate on university property or to otherwise operate under the sanction of the university.
+E. Distribution and Incorporation of Regulation.
 Copies of this regulation, and any policies concerning violations, penalties, and process for enforcement will be provided to students enrolled in the University and shall be referenced/incorporated in the bylaws of every organization operating under the sanction of the University.

-Authority: 1006.63 F.S., FLBOG Reg.
+Authority: 20 U.S.C.
+1092(f), 1006.63 F.S., FLBOG Reg.
 6.021.

-History: New 05/16/04: Amended 5/16/07; Amended 10/21/14; Amended October 17, 2019.
+History: New 05/16/04: Amended 5/16/07; Amended 10/21/14; Amended October 17, 2019; Amended _____, 2025.